 That technique also suppresses rainfall.
-According to U.S. patent #6315213, filed by the US mil-

-The polymer is dispersed into the cloud and the wind of the storm agitates the mixture causing the polymer to absorb the rain.
+According to U.S. patent #6315213, filed by the US military on November 13, 2002: 29 The polymer is dispersed into the cloud and the wind of the storm agitates the mixture causing the polymer to absorb the rain.
 This reaction forms a gelatinous substance which precipitate to the surface below.
 Thus, diminishing the cloud's ability to rain.